How To Experience Winter In Our Parks and Monuments

 Jewel Cave National Monument and Wind Cave National Park: Staying warm underground.

-- Snowshoeing and hiking are both popular ways to explore the rolling hills and winter landscapes of both these parks.
+Snowshoeing and hiking are both popular ways to explore the rolling hills and winter landscapes of both these parks.
 Two trails can be found within Jewel Cave National Monument: Roof Trail which is an easy quarter mile loop, and Canyons Trail which is a moderate 3.5-mile loop.
-Hell Canyon Trail is a third hike that can be enjoyed near the park and is moderate 5.3-mile loop.
+Hell Canyon Trail is another hike that can be enjoyed near the park and is moderate 5.3-mile loop.
 Wind Cave offers a variety of trails to choose from in each category of difficulty.
 You can view a full list of hike options on the national parks website here.
 Easy to moderate hikes are great options to get into the groove of snowshoeing.

 With all outdoor activities, it’s important to dress appropriately (wear layers), bring all the right equipment with you along with snacks and lots of water.
 Locally owned outdoor gear store Roam’n Around is a great place to stop if you need anything, or if you just want to shop a cool store.
 As always, if you encounter wildlife please be respectful and maintain a safe distance of at least a 100 yards.